 Customer rewards should not be sporadic or offered on rare occasions.
 Customer incentives do cost the company but can be cost efficient based on the higher frequency of sales that loyal customers will be making.
-Make rewards regular such as coupons, sales, or even rewards for spending a certain amount with the company on the regular.
+Make rewards regular such as coupons, sales, or even rewards for spending a certain amount with the company regularly.

 Don’t fear privacy backlash

-As loyal customers return time and time again marketing tactics to continue the customer relationship are necessary.
+As loyal customers repeatedly return, marketing tactics are necessary to continue the customer relationship.
 These tactics include email marketing, SMS marketing, and even asking for customer opinions through surveys and feedback.
 Customers oftentimes feel invaded but willingly offer their personal information for discounts and deals.
 Do not fear the privacy backlash.
 This is a common issue in the digital information age.

 Do make the rewards compelling

-When choosing a customer incentive or reward, be cautious of what you are choosing.
+When choosing a customer incentive or reward, be cautious of what you choose.
 Every aspect of marketing sends a message.
 So make your incentives send a message to your customers.
 Choose a reward that will help them accomplish a task or to help them save time or money.

 Don’t make it too complicated

 Customer incentives should not take your customers through hoops.
-Don’t make the campaign or promotion too complicated and be sure to offer proper directions for consumers to easily follow and earn their rewards.
+Don’t make the campaign or promotion too complicated; be sure to offer proper directions for consumers to follow and earn their rewards easily.

 Do make your program mobile

 Nearly 51% of online visitors are using their mobile devices to search and shop.
 Mobile users receive their information quicker and engage in brand content four times more than non-mobile users.
 Mobile devices include Smartphones and Tablets.